 Divorce Saloon: What about children?
 If the couple has children, does this change anything – even assuming they agree on everything?
 For example, who gets custody?
 What if the child prefers to live with one parent over the other?
 How is that handled?

-Marion: This is interesting because I think I read that the child has a right to submit an affidavit of sorts to indicate their preferences as far as custodial arrangements and things like that.
+Lawyer X: This is interesting because I think I read that the child has a right to submit an affidavit of sorts to indicate their preferences as far as custodial arrangements and things like that.
 It is required that children of a certain age are given the right to submit this affidavit.
-The system is very concerned with honouring the preferences of the children in a divorce scenario.
+The system is very concerned with honoring the preferences of the children in a divorce scenario.

 Divorce Saloon: After the parties sign the agreement does it have to be entered at the court or is the notaire’s signature enough to dissolve the marriage?